esaule/blog/docs/_posts/2024-06-19-python-dependency-hell.md

 (Assuming python is in the same place.
 Or one can recompile python in the user account somewhere)

-## so what's the problem?
+## So...
+What's the problem again?

 Well, now I have another problem.
 The application runs in my testing environemnt but not in production.
 What's going on?
 I bet I ran out of disk space.
 Did I run out of disk space?

 ```bash
 $ ssh prodserver